Checklist for planning a multimedia story

 For example: - Short video clips can help create atmosphere - Close-ups in profile pieces can help convey emotion - Bring data to life by using interactive features

-7. Optimize your media
+7. Optimise your media

 Optimizing your media for viewing across different devices is vital.
 That includes the crop, size and weight of the file.